 With its strong teaching tradition, the Plucked instruments trajectory (of the specialization Instrument / vocal studies) of the Royal Conservatoire Antwerp provides an inspiring learning environment for young guitarists and harpists, with technical mastery, individuality, and understanding of historical and contemporary performance practice at the core of the programme.

 The development of your own professional profile lies at the heart of your study, and your own individuality, interests, talents and your personal vision as an artist remain central.

 We will train you to become an entrepreneurial and imaginative creator.
 You will work on interdisciplinary collaborations with students from the Dance, Drama, and Visual Arts departments (amongst others) during the project week, “NextDoors”.
 You will participate in creative projects and stage your own creative project at the end of your study.
-You will create or participate in contemporary creations, such as during the interdisciplinary creative week, LAbO, which is a collaboration with deSingel and Champ d’Action.
+Furthermore, you will create or participate in contemporary creations, such as during the interdisciplinary creative week, LAbO, which is a collaboration with deSingel and Champ d’Action.
 A sense of entrepreneurship will enrich your portfolio.

 The guitar and harp programmes at the Royal Conservatoire, Antwerp produce professional musicians who combine excellence on their instruments, a broad artistic profile and the ability to adapt to a wide variety of employment situations in today’s world and the society of tomorrow.